john-cd/rust_howto/bk/src/crate_selection/index.md

 ## Choose Dependencies for your Project {#choose-dependencies}

-The Rust standard library is (on purpose) fairly minimal.
+The Rust standard library is fairly minimal (on purpose).
 Besides providing basic data types, the standard library is largely concerned with abstracting over differences in common platforms, e.g., Windows and Unix derivatives.

 Instead, major functionality like regular expressions, random numbers, cryptography, serialization, async, and logging, are found in separate Rust crates that are available on [`crates.io`][crates.io~website]{{hi:crates.io}}↗.
 Rustaceans add these crates to their projects via the [`Cargo`][c~cargo~docs]↗{{hi:Cargo}} package manager.

 A common complaint from new Rust developers is that they don't know which crates they ought to use.

+### Use this Book to Select Crates for your Project {#crates}

 It is the main purpose of this book to provide expansive coverage of "key" or "foundational" crates - those crates that make up the most common programming tasks.

-### Use this Book to Select Crates {#crates}

 1. Browse the left sidebar for a relevant category.
 1. Search by keyword for recipes for your specific problem.
+1. Consult the index of examples.
 1. Consult the [[word index | word_index]].
-1. Consult the following crate lists:

-- [Crates by Alphabetical Order][p~crates-alphabetical].
-- [Crates by Category][p~crates-categories].
+1. Consult [Crates by Alphabetical Order][p~crates-alphabetical] and [Crates by Category][p~crates-categories].
+1. Use this book's [[links | links]] to Rust documentation, books, videos, cheatsheets, etc.
+1. The [[example_code | Example Code and Templates]] chapter provides lists of popular Rust repositories.

 ### Crate Recommendations {#crate-recommendations}